 Gerald Flurry used that same analogy in the September-October 1995 Trumpet.
 He wrote about how the U.S. strongly opposed the recognition of the breakaway Yugoslav republics of Slovenia and Croatia in 1991.
 Yet, in the face of German pressure, the United States caved in, and offered its tacit approval.
 America’s recognition of those two states was the spark that ignited a succession of wars within the Balkan region during the 1990s.

-America had effectively given its full support to the wrong side—and few commentators besides the Trumpet said anything about it.
+America gave its full support to the wrong side—and few commentators besides the Trumpet said anything about it.

-The Trumpet has been blaring this warning for some years now.
+The Trumpet has been blaring this warning for years now.
 During the war in Kosovo, we exposed a further breakdown of U.S. willpower: “Given the apparent lack of will to effectively deploy its military might to actually win a victory [for the right side] in its numerous military adventures in recent years, why bother to deploy force at all …?”
 (Trumpet, May 1999).
 The U.S.-led bombing campaign, in the long run, will end up hurting America far more than it did Serbia.
-This trend for America to often support the wrong side will have a disastrous end, according to biblical prophecy.
+This trend for America to often support the wrong side will have a disastrous end.

-By the time the Ukrainian crisis erupted in 2014, America’s broken military will was on full display for the entire world to see.
-In the early 1990s, Ukraine had one of the most advanced nuclear arsenals in the world.
-With some 5,000 weapons, it was the third largest on the planet.
-But that changed in 1994 when the leaders of the U.S., UK, Ireland and Russia signed an agreement with Ukraine: Kiev agreed to give up its nuclear weapons in exchange for a promise from these countries to uphold Ukraine’s territorial integrity.
+By the time the Ukraine crisis erupted in 2014, America’s broken will was on full display for the world to see.
+In the early 1990s, Ukraine had one of the most advanced nuclear arsenals in the world; with some 5,000 weapons, it was the third largest on the planet.
+But that changed in 1994 when the nation signed an agreement with the U.S., the United Kingdom and Russia.
+Ukraine agreed to give up its nuclear weapons in exchange for a promise from these countries to secure its territorial integrity.

 Article i of the Budapest Memorandum says, “The United States of America, the Russian Federation and the United Kingdom of Great Britain and Northern Ireland, reaffirm their commitment to Ukraine … to respect the independence and sovereignty and the existing borders of Ukraine.”
-Those “existing borders” included the Crimean Peninsula, as well as Donetsk and Luhansk in Ukraine’s east.
-When Russia annexed Crimea in the spring of 2014, and actively worked to destabilize the other two regions, it directly violated this deal.
-And the U.S., by failing to use its power against Russia, failed to live up to the spirit of its promise.
-Nuclear-free Ukraine is now defenseless.
+Those “existing borders” included Ukraine’s Crimean Peninsula and its eastern territories of Donetsk and Luhansk.

 Blessings and Curses